dotlang/language/README.md

 2. It is advised to put each statement on a separate line.
 3. `import` statements must come first, then type definitions, then bindings.
 4. Naming: `someFunctionName`, `my_binding_name`, `func_arg_name`, `SomeDataType`, `my_package_dir`, `my_modue_file`.
-5. Braces should appear on their own line except when the whole expression is one-line.
+5. Braces must appear on their own line.
+For lambdas which are a single expression you should omit braces.

 # Bindings